mediaopt/paypal-commercetools-connector/docs/PayPal.md

 If you do not specify an amount to refund, the remaining order amount will be refunded.

 The payment needs at least one capture transaction.
-If there are multiple transactions, the newest one will be refunded.
+If there are multiple transactions and the captureId is not provided in the request, the newest one will be refunded.

+#### Connector workflow
+1. The connector receives the request that includes:
+    - amount(optional) - PayPal [amount.value](https://developer.paypal.com/docs/api/payments/v2/#captures_refund) to be refunded
+    - captureId(optional) - the capture id to be refunded.
+2. The connector constructs and sends the request to PayPal refund captured payment endpoint(https://developer.paypal.com/docs/api/payments/v2/#captures_refund), including:
+    - capture_id - if not provided in the request the capture_id will be read from the payment transactions
+    - amount (only if received in the request) - if the value is provided in the request the currency code will be taken from the commercetools payment object
+3. The connector updates the commercetools payment object and adds a transaction to it.
+Transaction data depend on the PayPal response.

 ***Endpoint:***